Embodied Task Planning via Graph-Informed Action Generation with Large Language Models: Experiments

 \subsection{Experience Memory Plug-in for Small LLMs}

-We further investigate how a memory bank containing past successful trajectories, sampled from experiences obtained with larger models, improves planning with smaller models such as Qwen3-30B and Gemini-2.5-Flash-Lite.
-As shown in Table~\ref{tbl:robo_sync_exp}, when using smaller models for planning, the performance of both \name\ and the baselines significantly degrades.
-Similar effects have also been observed in previous work \cite{zhangz2025recap}.
-By introducing the experience memory, the results have recovered substantially: \name+Exp achieves gains of 15\% with Qwen3-30B and 7\% with Gemini-2.5-Flash-Lite, respectively.
-This highlights the effectiveness of experience memory bank as a plug-in for guiding less capable models.
-Moreover, Figure~\ref{fig:robo-30B} (excluding Tasks 8 and 9, as no framework successfully completed these with smaller LLMs) shows that using the experience memory not only improves Pass@1 performance but also reduces the steps required for task completion in general.
-Similar to previous observations (Section~\ref{subsec:res_sync}), \name\ show a higher aggregate step count because it succeeds on those longer and complex tasks where other baselines fail.
+We investigate whether experience collected by larger models can benefit smaller models at inference time without fine-tuning.
+As shown in Table~\ref{tbl:robo_sync_exp}, smaller models significantly underperform their larger counterparts across all frameworks, consistent with prior observations~\cite{zhangz2025recap}.
+Introducing the experience memory bank recovers performance substantially: GiG(+Exp) achieves absolute gains of +15\% with Qwen3-30B and +7\% with Gemini-2.5-Flash-Lite, demonstrating that the memory bank serves as a model-agnostic plug-in requiring no architectural changes or fine-tuning.
+Moreover, Figure~\ref{fig:robo-30B} (excluding Tasks 8 and 9, as no framework successfully completed these with smaller LLMs) shows that using the experience memory not only improves Pass@1 performance but also reduces the steps required for task completion when both success and failed trails are included.
+Similar to previous observations (Section~\ref{subsec:res_sync} and ~\ref{subsec:res_async}), \name\ shows a higher step count in success trails because it spends more steps on those longer and more complex tasks where other baselines fail.
+Detailed task and step analysis can be found in Appendix~\ref{app:small_res}.